frapplecat/songbirb/README.md

 # **FAVICON**
 ![favicon](readmeimages/screenbirb-favicon.png)

-I just selected the 's' from songBirb as the favicon.
+I selected the 's' from songBirb as the favicon.

 <br>
 <br>